gingerkirsch/pong-verticle-demo/README.md

 Parts of the project:
 1) ping-verticle-demo (Java)
-A GrapQL endpoint that sends "ping" to Vert.x event bus via POST on https://<host>/graphql with following JSON body:
+A GraphQL endpoint that sends "ping" to Vert.x event bus via POST on https://<host>/graphql with following JSON body:

 {
 	"query": "query($secure: Boolean) { ping(secureOnly: $secure) }",